xinyizzzhang/xinyizzzhang.github.io/_pages/about.md

 <img align="right" width="250" src="/images/shaking.gif">

-<font size=70%>In this work, we solve the entanglemenet problem by not only tilting motion of gripper.
-We generate a combined action call shake-and-pull with pre-defined frequency and distance.
-A force sensor mounted on the wrist of robot arm.
-While the gripper with entangled obejcts is rising, proposed method predict whether if the shake-and-pull action should be executed.
-See this picture! </font>

-<span style="font-family:Calibri; font-size:4em;">In this work, we solve the entanglemenet problem by not only tilting motion of gripper.
+<span style="font-family:Calibri; font-size:80%;">In this work, we solve the entanglemenet problem by not only tilting motion of gripper.
 We generate a combined action call shake-and-pull with pre-defined frequency and distance.
 A force sensor mounted on the wrist of robot arm.
 While the gripper with entangled obejcts is rising, proposed method predict whether if the shake-and-pull action should be executed.
 See this picture! </span>

 ===